weecology/data-sharing-paper/data_sharing_ms.md

 8. Perform basic quality control
 --------------------------------

+Data, just like any other scientific product, should undergo some level of quality control (Reichmann _et al._ 2011).
+At its most basic, quality control could consist of a few quick 'unit tests' of the data.
+These kind of tests can be easily implemented using spreadsheet, SQL, or coding software to scan the data for specific errors.
+For example, if a column should contain numeric values, check that there are no non-numeric values in the data.
+Another common issue with ecological data is that it often contains missing values.
+A quick test is to check that empty cells actually represent missing data, and not mistakes in data entry.
+If the values are truly missing, use the appropriate null values to indicate such (blank or NULL?).
+Scan your data for consistency in unit of measurement, data type (_e.g.,_ numeric, character), naming scheme (_e.g.,_ taxonomy, location).
+Inconsistencies could lead to secondary use errors.

 * do some quick 'unit tests' of your data
     * If a column is numeric, make sure there are no character values (and vice-versa)
     * Check that empty cells are actually supposed to be empty